juliansommer/workout-track/README.md

 # TODO

-- generate sitemap for exercises/[exercise]
-- potentially make exercises/[exercise] page static as all info is available at build time
 - validate forms using zod?
 - add sonner for toasts maybe
 - add option to add sets and notes for each exercise in a workout plan